Rethinking and Improving Natural Language Generation with Layer-Wise Multi-View Decoding: Introduction

 \item Extensive experiments and analyses demonstrate that our approach works for representative models and tasks in natural language generation, i.e., Transformer and DynamicConv on the neural machine translation task, consistently and substantially improves the performance of sequence-to-sequence learning with deep representations.

-\item We further prove the effectiveness of our approach on abstractive summarization, image captioning, video captioning, and medical report generation tasks.
-The results on eight benchmark datasets show that our approach reaches new state-of-the-art results with almost negligible parameter increase.
+\item We further prove the effectiveness of our approach on abstractive summarization, image captioning, video captioning, medical report generation tasks, and paraphrase generation.
+The results on ten benchmark datasets show that our approach reaches new state-of-the-art results with almost negligible parameter increase. \end{itemize}